scythe-suite/scythe/INSTALL.md

     export SCYTHE_TEACHER_ID="<YOUR_NAME_HERE>"
     export SCYTHE_USER="<REMOTE_USER_HERE>"
     export SCYTHE_SERVER="<REMOTE_HOST_HERE>"
-    export SCYTHE_USE_SANDBOX="<NOT_NULL_IF_DOCKER_IS_AVAILABLE>"

-to reflect your username, the credentials for the deploy site and whether to use [Docker](https://www.docker.com/) as a sandbox for running the tests.
-Observe that you will probably need also to edit the files under `confs/basebundle` dir to reflect your local exam setup (i.e., the README files, the support commands…).
+to reflect your username, and the credentials for the deploy site.
+Observe that you will probably need also to edit the files under `confs/basebundle` dir to reflect your local exam setup (i.e., the `README` files, and the support commands under the `bin` subdirectory…).

 You are ready to install the various dependencies (this must be done the first time you use the tool, or when an update of any of the dependencies is issued):